slamora/brackets-wiki/Typing-Speed-Mini-Spec.md

     * Deleting a single char
     * Deleting a sequence of 80 chars (WPM from 20 to 80)

+### Performance Investigation Notes

+* The standalone CodeMirror demos do not show the typing speed lag that we see in Brackets.
+* Timeline profile comparisons between Brackets on CodeMirror show major differences in repaint regions.
+CodeMirror standalone data shows repaint regions isolated to the edited line.
+Bracket's repaint regions show extra repaints of the entire browser surface.
+* Press-and-hold tests are also snappy in CodeMirror standalone.
+There's a 1:1 correspondence between characters typed and onChange events.
+In Brackets, that ratio is approximately 6:1 on my current generation MacBook Air. input events are getting batched due to the longer layout/repaint times.

 ### References
 * Brackets typing speed thread <https://groups.google.com/d/topic/brackets-dev/tXQ0FkHge0s/discussion>
 * How JavaScript Timers Work <http://ejohn.org/blog/how-javascript-timers-work/>